MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/Introduction-to-Active-Directory-Domain-Services-AD-DS-Virtualization-Level-100.md

 >Applies To: Windows Server

-Virtualization of Active Directory Domain Services (AD DS) environments has been ongoing for a number of years.
 Beginning with Windows Server 2012, AD DS provides greater support for virtualizing domain controllers by introducing virtualization-safe capabilities.
+This article explains the role of USNs and InvocationIDs in Domain Controller replication and discusses some potential issues that can occur.

 ## Update sequence number and InvocationID